 How to cut dog’s nails properly?

+When you hear your dog’s nails clicking on the ground as he walks across the floor or hard surface, it’s time to trim their nails.
 Trimming their nails little by little is the best way.
 You can cut a small length of nails (about 1/16 inch) and continue making little cuts and checking the bottom of their nails after each one.

 Keep in mind that the longer you let their nails grow, the longer the quick will grow.
-To find the quick, you need to trim slowly and check at the bottom of your dog’s nail after each cut.
+To find the quick, you need to trim slowly and check the bottoms of your dog’s nails regularly to see whether you’re getting close to the quick, which signals you should stop.

 Our furry companions have a very long memory, so hurting their quick will almost certainly have a negative impact on the next nail trimming time.
 It might take a while to get them comfortable with this grooming again, but they will if you do the right things.